Empower yourself with information and get your FREE download on ‘Questions to ask your Doctor’ – sign up right now.

 The Dalai Lama and Daily Mail both think Dr Greger is on the money!
 This book may help those who are susceptible to illnesses that can be prevented with proper nutrition. — His Holiness the Dalai Lama

-Get the cookbook to go with it: You can pick it up at the same time as your groceries from TVK or on Amazon The How Not To Die Cookbook: Over 100 Recipes to Help Prevent and Reverse Disease
+Get the cookbook to go with it: The How Not To Die Cookbook: Over 100 Recipes to Help Prevent and Reverse Disease

 #BOSH!
 Healthy Vegan: Over 80 brand-new recipes with less fat, less sugar and more taste.
 As seen on ITV’s ‘Living on the Veg’ by Henry Firth, Ian Theasby